 - Wednesday evenings: Scheduled Games @ 401 Games downtown (Yonge & College)

-- Sat Jan 25: Drop in Games @ Richmond-Adelaide PATH food court (10am to 6pm)
+- Saturday, December 13: Drop in Games @ Richmond-Adelaide PATH food court

 Some other Toronto boardgaming events are listed below!
-Be sure to follow the links and review the full details of the event to ensure you have the most updated information.
+Be sure to follow the links and review the full details provided by the event organizer(s) before attending to ensure you have the most updated information on timing, fees, tickets, etc.

 - Tuesday evenings @ Mitchell Field (North York) with Geekz United Meetup

-- Thursday evenings @ Face to Face (Danforth) with Geekz United Meetup
+- Thursday evenings @ Face to Face (Greenwood) with Geekz United Meetup

-- Friday evenings @ Ukrainian Catholic Church (Ossington Station) with Board Games Meetup
+- Friday evenings @ Ukrainian Catholic Church (Ossington) with Board Games Meetup

 - Saturdays @ The Guild House (St Clair) with Toronto Heavy Boardgamers Meetup

-- Some Saturdays: Blood on the Clocktower (Yonge & Wellesley) with BotC Facebook Group
+- Saturdays: Blood on the Clocktower (St George) with BotC Facebook Group

-- Some Sundays @ Face to Face (Danforth) with Toronto Heavy Boardgamers Meetup
+- Sundays @ Face to Face (Greenwood) with Toronto Heavy Boardgamers Meetup

 History